antyeates1983/sharps-bmrs/README.md

 By default the code is set up to run for a two-month period, and the corresponding `allsharps.txt`, `repeatpairs.txt` and `bmrsharps_evol.txt` files are provided here for verification.

+### Note

+There is also a script `update_latest.py` for extending an existing database to a later end date.

 ## Author

 *A.R.
 Yeates - Durham University, UK*